Overview

 What should I include in my Statement of Purpose and Objectives?

-• Why do you wish to obtain a PhD in Public Health and what are the reasons for pursuing your degree at George Mason University?
+What motivates you to enroll in the PhD in Public Health program, including your concentration, at George Mason University?

-(2) The Secondary Statement asks list of research or publications (if any), and any other information about your path to graduate school that may help to contextualize your academic record
+The Additional Information statement is OPTIONAL.
+This section allows applicants to provide any other information about their path to graduate school that may help to contextualize their academic record.

 Can I reach out to faculty before I apply?